Thetford Heath

 Opening times

-Reserve is closed from March – September due to ground nesting birds.
-During these times, the site can still be viewed from the public right of way outside the western boundary.
+Reserve is closed from March – October due to ground nesting birds.
+When the site is closed it can be viewed from the Public Right of Way along the edge of the reserve.

 Best time to visit